-Paying attention to the truth, in fiction
+Paying attention to the truth, in writing

 When I was five years old I stood alone one day at a round mahogany table in our living room.
 I placed a sheet of paper on the table and with a pencil I printed firmly in block letters: A LITTLE GIRL.
 I heard my mother coming and took up the paper to leave, because I knew that I needed to be alone to write a true story.
 A LITTLE GIRL remained imprinted in the table’s leatherette top.
 Seventy years later the table sits in my nephew’s home, and my first story’s title remains there: the promise of telling what matters most.

-Coming soon: SIT BESIDE ME AND OTHER STORIES, a book of short fiction by Judith Day
+GLOWING IN THE DARK, Stories of Wounded Healers, a book of short fiction by Judith Day

 “There is a picture I hold in my mind: a black devil man with six arms and a big grin and little white skulls circling his head, coupling with a six-armed lady sitting on his lap.”